kerogs/Minecraft-Server-AutoCreation/README.md

 ## Future updates to work on

-- Choose between Spigot, Bukkit or vanilla
+- Choose between Spigot or vanilla
 - repair known issues
+- auto download lastest java if not installés
+- auto update java if deprecated
+- propose when server is installed if user want turn off online mod

 ## Known issues